The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 - Adaptation of the Product Backlog.

-- Get helpful feedback for the next Sprint.
+- Obtaining helpful feedback for the next Sprint.

-For a one-month sprint, the time for this event is a total of 4 hours.
+For a one-month Sprint, the total time for this event is 4 hours.
 For two weeks - respectively, the event is 2 hours maximum.
-For a one-week sprint, time is limited to 1 hour.
+For a one-week Sprint, time is limited to 1 hour.

-The Scrum Master role keeps track of time and focuses on essential topics of the meeting.
+The Scrum Master role keeps track of time and focuses on essential (for the meeting) topics.

 The whole Scrum team and various stakeholders.